 I work in the Trustworthy Systems Research Group of CSIRO, Australia's national science research agency.
-I use techniques from Mathematical Logic to help developers create trustworthy software and hardware that comes with security, safety and reliability guarantees.
+I use techniques from mathematical logic to help create trustworthy software and hardware that comes with strong security, safety and reliability guarantees.

 I obtained my PhD in Mathematics at the University of Manchester in October 2019, under the supervision of Prof. Alexandre Borovik.
-My thesis explores algebraic applications of Internal Set Theory, an axiomatic set theory developed by Edward Nelson as a foundation for Nonstandard Analysis.
+My PhD thesis explored algebraic applications of Internal Set Theory, an axiomatic set theory developed by Edward Nelson as a foundation for Nonstandard Analysis.
 Highlights from my thesis include a powerful extension theorem for actions of LEF groups on compact manifolds, along with a "Robinsonian" characterization theorem for sheaves on topological spaces.
 Introducing a non-standard extension of Martin-Löf Type Theory allowed me to formally verify the main results of my thesis using the Agda interactive theorem prover.
-I also made some contributions to the theory of degrees of satisfiability in Probabilistic Group Theory, and to the theory of Search-based Optimization in Computer Science.
+I also made some contributions to the theory of degrees of satisfiability in probabilistic group theory, and to the theory and practice of stochastic optimization in computer science.
 I have 16 refereed publications in international journals and conferences (listed in my CV).
 Click the buttons below to find out more about my research interests!

 Which one of these three point clouds can we get by sampling the unit cube using a pseudo-random sequence?
 Surprisingly, the answer is any one of them, depending on the sequence we use.
 We used three sequences to sample the same manifold: the unit cube, which has one connected component and no holes.
 However, the first two sequences fail to yield a uniform sample.
 In the first case (RANDU), the resulting point cloud seemingly consists of 15 separate connected components.
 In the second case (XorShift64, scaled), there is only one component, but it has many holes.
 Using persistent homology, one can rigorously define the Betti numbers of point samples, and investigate their relationship to the Betti numbers of the sampled manifold.
 In my honors thesis I classified some pseudorandom sequences based on their ability to reflect the topological properties of the manifolds they sample, and developed an algorithm that can test for failures of uniformity by calculating persistent homology groups of the samples..

 Degree of Satisfiability